You are listening to the Sean Hannity Radio Show podcast.

 After a long battle, fight, nightmare, lies told, there is now an opportunity to fix America's dilapidated, broken down health care system that was nearly destroyed in a death spiral, no pun intended, because of all of the lies that were told and all the promises that were never kept.

-And this certainly paves the way for waivers and options, health savings accounts, and some of the cooperatives that we have outlined on this program with Dr. Umber and and so many others.
+And this certainly paves the way for waivers and options, health savings accounts, and some of the cooperatives that we have outlined on this program with Dr. Umber and so many others.

-Joining us now, Chris Hahn, host of the ever popular, ever growing Chris Hahn show, two days a week now on how many stations?
+Joining us now, Chris Hahn, host of the ever-popular, ever-growing Chris Hahn Show, two days a week now on how many stations?

 How many affiliates?

-I'm three.
+I'm on three.

 Three affiliates.